-The real beating heart of Impruneta’s community is the celebrated Sanctuary of Santa Maria, established in 1060.
-In fact, it is likely that this was a place of worship since the Etruscan era.
-The actual cathedral was founded following the discovery of the sacred image of the Madonna – which has traditionally been assumed to be painted by Luke the Evangelist – and is now conserved inside the sanctuary.
-The Madonna of Impruneta was held dear to the Florentines for another reason and was moved across the city on several occasions since the 15th century.
-In 1711 it was even proclaimed co-patron of the city of Florence.
-Originally in a Romanesque style, the parish church underwent several adaptations over the centuries, so much so that only the original crypt is preserved, while the rest of the structure presents a simple Renaissance appearance.
-Renowned works by Michelozzo and Luca della Robbia are preserved.
+Since the Middle Ages, Impruneta has naturally been linked to the political and economic events of nearby Florence.
+The real driving force of the Impruneta community has since been the famous Sanctuary of Santa Maria, founded in 1060.
+There was probably a place of worship here since the Etruscan era.
+The current basilica was founded following the discovery of the sacred image of the Madonna, preserved inside the sanctuary, which tradition says was painted by the Evangelist Luke.
+The Madonna di Impruneta was also very dear to the Florentines, and was in fact moved several times to the city since the fifteenth century.
+In 1711, she was even proclaimed co-patron of the city of Florence.
+Originally in Romanesque style, the parish church underwent numerous alterations over the centuries, so much so that only the crypt of the original layout was preserved, while the rest of the structure has a sober Renaissance appearance.
+Inside, notable works by Michelozzo and Luca della Robbia are preserved.

 Over the centuries, the cult of the Madonna dell’Impruneta has favored the accumulation of various gifts and ex-votos that are today preserved in the Museum of the Treasure of Santa Maria which is located inside the loggia.
 In addition to the ex-votos, the museum houses numerous other objects of sacred art, a series of illuminated manuscripts, 15th century fabrics, silver and terracotta.

 The meeting point of the town, as well as a traditional market place and village festivals, is the central Piazza Buondelmonti, also known due to a famous illustration by Jacques Callot from 1620, which portrays it during the San Luca Fair.